 Methods: Nine archival cases of primary cervical adenosarcoma were studied.
-The HPV status of the 9 histologically proven tumours was investigated by non-isotopic in situ hybridisation (NISH) and the polymerase chain reaction (PCR).
+The HPV status of the nine histologically proven tumours was investigated by non-isotopic in situ hybridisation (NISH) and PCR.
 NISH was performed using digoxigenin labelled probes to HPV types 6, 11, 16, 18, 31 and 33.
-PCR employed GP5+/GP6+ primers to the HPV L1 gene.
+PCR used GP5+/GP6+ primers to the HPV L1 gene.

 Results: Neither the benign epithelial components nor the malignant stromal components of the 9 neoplasms harboured nuclear NISH signals for the HPV types investigated.
 Amplimers of the HPV L1 gene were not detected by PCR in any of the tumours studied.